Longwave-Technologies/Website/README.md

 # Website

-Creating a complete secured business website with Docker, Golang, React, Bootstrap, PostgreSQL, and a contact form with CI/CD on GitHub.Here's an outline of the architecture and steps:
+Creating a complete secured business website with Docker, Golang, React, Bootstrap, PostgreSQL, and a contact form with CI/CD on GitHub.

+Deploy and update on the server: ```npm run deploy```

+Deploy locally: ```npm start```

+Here's an outline of the architecture and steps:

 **1. Set Up the Development Environment:**